Timur-Maistermind/Machine-Learning-Roadmap/README.md

     <img src="images/Machine_Learning_Roadmap_Subscribe.png" alt="Machine Learning Roadmap Subscribe" width="250">
   </a>
 </p>

-# 🎯 Who is this roadmap for?
-- ✅ Data Science beginners who are looking for a practical step-by-step guide.
-- ✅ Data Scientists who aim to level up skills for a job change or promotion.
-- ✅ Data Scientists who are looking to refresh their knowledge and prepare for interviews.
-- ✅ Data Scientists who want to level up skills in a specific domain, e.g. Optimization.

 # 🙏 Please, support the repo with a STAR ⭐
 To help people learn ML Foundations for free, please, support this project a GitHub star ⭐, so the roadmap can reach more people for the good.